tlevine/dada.pink/user-2015/index.md

 I have been experimenting with the use of music videos for data analysis.

-1. Some theory and history behind data music videos
+1. Some theory behind data music videos
 2. How to make data music videos in R
 3. Relevance of data music videos in practice